ChainSafe/protocol/positions/runtime.md

 layout: opening
 ---

-# System Engineer, Forest/FVM (Rust)
+# System Engineer, Gossamer/Runtime (Go)

 {% include intro.html %}

-### About Forest/FVM
+### About Gossamer/Runtime

-As a system engineer for ChainSafe Protocol, you will join a small team to develop and maintain the Rust implementation of the **Filecoin Virtual Machine (FVM)**, the heart of the Filecoin network.
-You will be tasked with regularly implementing new features, from an upcoming technical specification or a reference implementation; maintaining existing features; ensuring the implementation stays compatible with the current and historical specification of the protocol, and updating the code when upgrades are made to the network.
+As a system engineer for ChainSafe Protocol, you will join a small team to develop and maintain a Go implementation of the Polkadot runtime, the heart of the Polkadot network.
+You will be tasked with regularly implementing new features, from a technical specification or a reference implementation; maintaining existing features; ensuring the implementation stays compatible with the current and historical specification of the protocol, and updating the code when upgrades are made to the network.